File: coreutils.info, Node: date invocation, Next: arch invocation, Up: System context

 '--universal'

-Use Coordinated Universal Time (UTC) by operating as if the 'TZ'
+Use Universal Time by operating as if the 'TZ' environment variable

-environment variable were set to the string 'UTC0'.
-Coordinated
+were set to the string 'UTC0'.
+UTC stands for Coordinated

-historical reasons.
-Typically, systems ignore leap seconds and
+Typically, systems ignore leap seconds and thus implement an

-File: coreutils.info, Node: Date input formats, Next: Opening the software toolbox, Prev: File permissions, Up: Top
+File: coreutils.info, Node: Date input formats, Next: Opening the software toolbox, Prev: File timestamps, Up: Top

 First, a quote: